Windsurfing: Top women

+In popular culture

+Due to the popularity of the sport in the 1970s, a song "Windsurfin'" was written by publisher Willem van Kooten and producer Jaap Eggermont.
+It sold over 200,000 copies and made it to no. 2 in the Netherlands in 1978.
+It was also a hit in Belgium and Germany.

 Related water sports

 Other watersport variants using a board and wind power include Kiteboarding and Wingsurfing.

 Kiteboarding uses a large kite (around 9 to 20qsm) on 20+m lines for wind power.
 Due to the strong possible upward lift, smaller boards with no significant buoyancy are used.

 Wingsurfing or wing foiling uses a hand-held wing, a smaller version of a kite, to replace the sail.
 To offset the low wind power resulting from the comparatively small wing size (around 3 to 9 sqm), a Foilboard can be used.

 Windfoiling mounts in the fin box a hydrofoil which lifts the board off the water and improves speeds due to reduced drag.